Keep the Beat, Learn Hands-Only CPR

 CPR Saves Lives

-Learn the two simple steps of Hands-Only CPR if you witness a teen or adult suddenly collapse: Call 9-1-1 and Push Hard and Fast in the Center of the Chest until Help Arrives.
+Learn the two simple steps of Hands-Only CPR.
+If you witness a teen or adult collapse: